 )

-Writing a single row to our CSV consisting of column headers
+Write a single row to a CSV

 Moving Along